Folkwang-ICEM/Csound/UDOs/README.md

 them.
 In udo_collection.udo you can find every udo of this repo.

 ## Utilities
+- ctrl_tbl: allows indexing of numeric data from a .txt file with optional interpolation of the data
 ## Ambisonic
 - ambi_encode: encode a mono signal up to 8th order ambisonics